SBNSoftware/SBNSoftware.github.io/sbn/sbnprod_wiki/Wiki.md

 Available Samples
 --------------------------
 A list of samples that were requested and produced since Oct 2020 can also be found at the [SBN Production Requests Database](https://docs.google.com/spreadsheets/d/17mFPGsP7gw4GRLSCwIL15QrtUnLVri_2k2Wjzhd6Ork/edit?usp=sharing).
 The spreadsheet contain the configuration files used, the code version, the statistics produced and the SAM dataset for access.
-If some necessary information can't be found, please emails the production group at [sbn-mc-prod@fnal.gov](sbn-mc-prod@fnal.gov)
+If necessary information can't be found, please email the production group at [sbn-mc-prod@fnal.gov](sbn-mc-prod@fnal.gov)

 Contributing to this wiki